 The Back Porch (59 Rehoboth Ave): One of Rehoboth’s most romantic restaurants, especially on a pretty night.

-Blue Hen (33 Wilmington Ave): A new, award-winning hit.
+Blue Hen (33 Wilmington Ave): An award-winning hit.
 Great fried chicken – in an actual take out bucket.

 Blue Moon (35 Baltimore Ave): Good food and drag shows, two things that separate Rehoboth from Dewey and Bethany.

 Cafe Azafran (18 Baltimore Ave): A popular healthy food spot that really hops on Thursday’s live-music nights.

 The Cultured Pearl (301 Rehoboth Ave): Combine sushi, steak and a koi pond and what do you get?
 One of Rehoboth’s best, if maybe oddest, restaurants – with a really gorgeous roof-top deck.

 DiFebo’s (12 N. 1st St.): Our go-to Italian restaurant.
 There are three locations, so if you call for reservations (and they’re recommended in-season) make sure you’re calling the Rehoboth outlet.

 La Fable (26 Baltimore Ave): Fine, thought not inexpensive, French country cooking.

 Frank & Louie’s Italian Specialties (58 Baltimore Ave.): If you’re planning a picnic or you want to cook in, this is a great place to start.
 (For the time being, you must call ahead to order; no walk-ins allowed.)